Last Updated on March 13, 2020

 Other healthy toppings

 As mentioned, for me there is no better clean eating topping than peanut butter and banana for this healthy sweet potato recipe.
 But here are some other favorite toast toppings you might enjoy:

 - nut butters (almond, cashew etc.) + thinly cut apple slices + cinnamon

 Why I don't recommend the toaster

-You can find sweet potato toast recipes on social media that recommend to prepare them in the toaster.
-This might save you some time but overall I feel it’s not worth the hassle.
+You can find sweet potato toast recipes as food trend on social media where most recommend to prepare the slices in the toaster.
+This might save you some time but overall I feel it's not worth the hassle.
 At least my experience with my kitchen gadget was “sub optimal”, when you know what I mean…

 Talking about my toaster… what really works very well for me is when I toast frozen whole grain bread slices in it.
 No need to defrost, just pop the frozen slices some minutes in your toaster and they are ready to eat.
 So yummy!

-Ok…let’s close this recipe tip with some fascinating nutritional insights regarding sweet potatoes.
+Ok…let's close this recipe tip with some fascinating nutritional insights.